CALM-LMU/enhancer-promoter/README.md

 Folder `multiway_analysis_msr` contains the workflow used to analyse the sted images connected to figure 2.

 Folder `RNA_DNA_FISH_analysis` contains the workflow used to analyse the images connected to figure 3.

+Folder `plots_analyses` contains notebooks for various analyses, mainly quality control of data, connected to supplementary figures 3 & 4.